 John has trained marriage and family therapists, social workers, psychologists, psychiatrists, marriage counselors, and psychotherapists in the highly effective PACT approach to couples therapy.
 PACT-trained therapists help couples understand their individual attachment styles and to moment-to-moment shifts in arousal states to build secure-functioning relationships built on compassion, love, and understanding.

 John’s latest book is Five-Minute Relationship Repair.
-Praising its clarity, Jack Canfield — author of Chicken Soup for the Soul — said John “presents a step-by-step process for using any relationship conflict as a doorway to deeper intimacy and expanded awareness.
+Jack Canfield, author of Chicken Soup for the Soul, said this book “presents a step-by-step process for using any relationship conflict as a doorway to deeper intimacy and expanded awareness.
 Everything you need to create a secure, lasting bond with your partner.”

-John’s earlier books are Relationship Tools for Positive Change and Becoming Soulmates.
-He also authored The Joy of Relationship Cards, an interactive self-help deck of cards plus book.
-Applauding this system, John Gray, PhD — author of Men Are from Mars, Women Are from Venus — said John created “a powerful tool that can expand your joy and happiness in relating.
+John also created The Joy of Relationship Cards, an interactive self-help system.
+Dr. John Gray, author of Men Are from Mars, Women Are from Venus, said this is “a powerful tool that can expand your joy and happiness in relating.
 This tool can help you improve communication, deal with issues, explore dreams, and reawaken vitality of connection.”

-John is featured in the 2019 documentary “I’m Going to Break Your Heart” about Canadian rock star couple Raine Maida and Chantal Kreviazuk, who have been married for 20 years.
+John’s work is featured in the documentary film “I’m Going to Break Your Heart” about Canadian rock star couple Raine Maida and Chantal Kreviazuk, who have been married for 20 years.
 “The film captures their creative process while following the pair into sessions with couples coach Dr. John Grey.” — Billboard Magazine

 Browse publications by Dr. John Grey: